leafcloudhq/terraform-examples/kubernetes-rke2/README.md

 For more information and configuration options, see [terraform-openstack-rke2](github.com/remche/terraform-openstack-rke2)

 When successful, it should put a (rke2).yaml file with the credentials into the current working directory.
-Move this file to `~/config` and `eport KUBECONFIG=~/config` to have kubectl use this config file.
+Move this file to `~/config` and `export KUBECONFIG=~/config` to have kubectl use this config file.

 In some cases you need to retrieve the config file from the controller node, and it can be found in /etc/rancher/rke2/rke2.yaml.
 Change the cluster-ip to reflect your cluster IP.